 transfer to operational status.

+[US / EZP800-63-2: §7.3.1.3 b) iv) , §7.3.1.3 f)]

 AL3_CO_ISM#080 Internal Service Audit

 Be subjected to a first-party audit at least once every 12 months for the effective provision of the specified service by internal audit functions of the enterprise responsible for the specified service, unless it can show that by reason of its organizational size or due to other justifiable operational restrictions it is unreasonable to be so audited.

+[US / EZP800-63-2: §7.3.1.3 b) iv) , §7.3.1.3 f)]

 Guidance: ‘First-party’ audits are those undertaken by an independent part of the same organization which offers the service.
 The auditors cannot be involved in the specification, development or operation of the service.

 Using the third-party audit required by AL3_CO_ISM#090 to provide the independent audit instead of the assignment of an internal audit function is not an acceptable means of fulfilling this criterion.
 Management systems require that there be internal audit conducted as an inherent part of management review processes.
 Third-party audit of the management system is a fully separate requirement, intended to show that the internal management system controls are being appropriately applied.

-AL3_CO_ISM#090 Independent Audit
+AL3_CO_ISM#090 Withdrawn

-Be subjected to a third-party audit at least every 12 months to ensure the organization’s security-related practices are consistent with the policies and procedures for the specified service and the applicable SAC.

-Guidance: ‘Third-party’ audits are undertaken by assessors who have no relationship with the Service Provider nor any vested interests in the outcome of the assessment other than their professional obligations to perform the assessment objectively and independently.
-The appointed auditor should have appropriate accreditation or other acceptable experience and qualification, comparable to that required of Kantara-Accredited Assessors.
-It is expected that it will be cost-effective for the organization to use the same Kantara-Accredited Assessor for the purposes of fulfilling this criterion as they do for the maintenance of their grant of Kantara Recognition.
+Withdrawn.

 AL3_CO_ISM#100 Audit Records